Super Falcons star Asisat Oshoala scores 2 goals in Barcelona Women 2-3 loss to Recreativo Huelva

 Asisat was named in the starting line-up for the first time in her Barcelona career by head coach Lluis Cortés.

-In the 21st league game of the season, Oshoala gave Barcelona the lead a=in the encounter as early as the 16th minute.
+In the 21st league game of the season, Oshoala gave Barcelona the lead in the encounter as early as the 16th minute.

 Barcelona took a narrow lead to the halftime break with Leike Martens and Hamraoui guilty of missing chances.